Donate books to help fund our work. Learn more→

 [ 18 ] Das alles hatte sich in der Verborgenheit der Mysterien vollzogen.
 Solche Menschen waren die Zeugen für die geistige Welt.
 Solche Menschen waren auch Propheten, denn sie deuteten auf ein kommendes Ereignis, und dies ist kein anderes als das Mysterium von Golgatha.
 Was für den einzelnen Menschen in den Mysterienschulen geschah, vollzog sich für die ganze Welt einmal in der physischen Welt in Palästina.
 Wenn Sie heute die Vorschriften für die alten Eingeweihten nehmen könnten, würden Sie sehen, daß jene Vorschriften mit diesen dreieinhalb Tagen ihren Abschluß bekamen: niemals hatte sich das früher auf dem physischen Plane abgespielt.
 Es begann damit eine neue Epoche.
 So daß Sie sagen können: Alle die Einweihungen waren prophetische Vorherverkündigungen dessen, was sich in dem Mysterium von Golgatha vollzogen hat; und nur dadurch konnte es sich abspielen, daß eine so umfassende Individualität, wie es der Regent der Sonnengeister war, eingekörpert war in den Leib des Jesus von Nazareth.
 Kein solches menschliches Ich, wie wir es in uns haben, hätte jemals das durchführen können, was sich da auf Golgatha abgespielt hat.
 Dazu gehörte ein solches Ich, das schon auf der Sonne damals so weit vorgeschritten war.

-[ 18 ] All this had taken place in the secrecy of the mysteries.
-Such people were the witnesses for the spiritual world.
+[ 18 ] All of this had taken place in the secrecy of the mysteries.
+Such people were witnesses to the spiritual world.
 Such people were also prophets, for they pointed to a coming event, and this is none other than the Mystery of Golgotha.
-What happened for the individual in the mystery schools was fulfilled for the whole world once in the physical world in Palestine.
-If you could take the instructions for the ancient initiates today, you would see that these instructions were concluded with these three and a half days: never before had this happened on the physical plane.
-A new epoch began with it.
-So that you can say: All the initiations were prophetic foreshadowings of what took place in the Mystery of Golgotha; and it could only happen through the embodiment in the body of Jesus of Nazareth of such a comprehensive individuality as the Ruler of the Solar Spirits was.
-No human ego like the one we have within us could ever have accomplished what took place at Golgotha.
-It took an ego like that, which was already so advanced on the sun at that time.
+What happened to the individual in the mystery schools once took place for the whole world in the physical world in Palestine.
+If you could take the regulations for the ancient initiates today, you would see that those regulations came to a conclusion with these three and a half days: never before had this taken place on the physical plane.
+A new epoch began with this.
+So that you can say: All the initiations were prophetic foreshadowings of what took place in the Mystery of Golgotha; and it could only happen because such a comprehensive individuality as the Ruler of the Solar Spirits was incarnated in the body of Jesus of Nazareth.
+No human ego such as we have within us could ever have accomplished what took place there on Golgotha.
+It required an ego that had already advanced so far on the Sun at that time.

 [ 19 ] In dieser Weise begreifen wir die Gottmenschheit des Christus Jesus, die in der modernen Zeit so leicht geleugnet wird, weil man nicht mehr vermag, in die Tiefen der geistigen Welt sich einzuleben.
 Und so sehen wir, wenn wir die Sache im richtigen Lichte betrachten, auf Golgatha etwas sich abspielen, was eine Bedeutung hat, die weit über alles andere Geschehen hinausreicht.

-[ 19 ] In this way, we understand the God-humanity of Christ Jesus, which is so easily denied in modern times because people are no longer able to immerse themselves in the depths of the spiritual world.
-And so we see, when we look at the matter in the right light, something taking place at Golgotha that has a significance that extends far beyond all other events.
+[ 19 ] In this way we come to understand the divine-human nature of Christ Jesus, which is so easily denied in modern times because people are no longer able to attune themselves to the depths of the spiritual world.
+And so, when we view the matter in the proper light, we see something taking place on Golgotha that has a significance far surpassing all other events.

 [ 20 ] Unter den neueren Geistern hat allein Richard Wagner wiederum etwas geahnt von der Bedeutung des Blutes.
 Ich habe Ihnen erklärt, wie das Drüsenleben des Menschen der Ausdruck des Ätherleibes ist, das Nervenleben der Ausdruck des Astralleibes, und wie der Ausdruck des Ich das Blutleben ist.
 Ich habe Ihnen gezeigt, wie in der Entwickelung des Blutes, wenn der Christus nicht gekommen wäre, eine Hinentwickelung zu einer größeren Selbstsucht eingetreten wäre; das Ich hätte die Selbstsucht, die Ich-Sucht immer mehr vergrößert.
 Es mußte dasjenige Blut abfließen, hingeopfert werden, das in der Menschheit überschüssig war, damit sie nicht ganz aufgehe in Selbstsucht.
 Der wahre Mystiker sieht in dem Blut, das aus den Wunden des Erlösers fließt, das abfließende überschüssige Blut, das fließen mußte, damit die Menschheit nicht in Selbstsucht verfällt, damit eine geistig-seelische Bruderliebe die ganze Menschheit erfassen konnte.
 So sieht der Geisteswissenschafter das vom Kreuze strömende Blut an, das von der Menschheit genommen werden mußte, damit diese sich erheben konnte vom Materiellen.
 Damit ist an Stelle der Liebe, die durch das Blut zusammengehalten wurde, eine Zukunftsliebe aufgerichtet, die von Mensch zu Mensch geht.
 Und nur so kann verstanden werden das Wort des Christus Jesus: «Wer nicht verläßt Vater und Mutter, Bruder und Schwester, Weib und Kind, der kann nicht mein Jünger sein.» Das darf nicht anders als so aufgefaßt werden, daß durch die Tat von Golgatha alles überwunden wird, was vorher durch das verwandte Blut, durch die Verwandtenliebe gefestigt werden mußte.
 Derjenige, der an diese Stelle die neue, die geistigseelische Liebe setzte, durfte sagen, daß die alte Liebe verlassen werden muß.
 So ist der Zusammenhang.

-[ 20 ] Among the more recent spirits, only Richard Wagner sensed something of the significance of blood.
-I have explained to you how the glandular life of man is the expression of the etheric body, the nervous life the expression of the astral body, and how the expression of the I is the blood life.
-I have shown you how, in the development of the blood, if Christ had not come, there would have been a development towards greater selfishness; the I would have increased selfishness, the egoism, more and more.
-The blood that was in excess in humanity had to flow out, had to be sacrificed, so that humanity would not be completely absorbed in selfishness.
-The true mystic sees in the blood flowing from the wounds of the Redeemer the effluent surplus blood that had to flow so that humanity would not fall into selfishness, so that a spiritual and soul brotherly love could embrace all humanity.
-This is how the spiritual scientist views the blood flowing from the cross, which had to be taken from humanity so that it could rise from the material.
-In place of the love held together by blood, a love for the future has been established, a love that passes from person to person.
-Only in this sense can we understand the words of Christ Jesus: “If anyone does not give up father and mother, brother and sister, wife and child, he cannot be my disciple.”
-This cannot be understood in any other way than as meaning that through the deed of Golgotha everything is overcome that previously had to be strengthened by the related blood, by the love of relatives.
-The one who in this place substituted the new, spiritual-soul love, was allowed to say that the old love must be abandoned.
-Such is the context.
+[ 20 ] Among the more recent thinkers, Richard Wagner alone had once again sensed something of the significance of the blood.
+I have explained to you how the glandular life of the human being is the expression of the etheric body, the nervous life the expression of the astral body, and how the expression of the ego is the blood life.
+I have shown you how, in the development of the blood, if Christ had not come, a regression toward greater selfishness would have occurred; the ego would have continually increased selfishness and self-obsession.
+The blood that was in excess within humanity had to flow out, had to be sacrificed, so that humanity would not be entirely consumed by selfishness.
+The true mystic sees in the blood flowing from the Saviour’s wounds the excess blood that had to flow away so that humanity might not fall into selfishness, so that a spiritual-soulful brotherly love might embrace all of humanity.
+Thus the person of Spiritual Science regards the blood flowing from the cross, which had to be taken from humanity so that it might rise above the material.
+In this way, a love of the future, passing from person to person, is established in place of the love that was held together by the blood.
+And only in this way can the words of Christ Jesus be understood: “Whoever does not leave father and mother, brother and sister, wife and child, cannot be my disciple.”
+This can only be understood to mean that through the deed of Golgotha, everything is overcome that previously had to be strengthened by kinship blood and kinship love.
+The one who replaced this with the new, spiritual-soul love was justified in saying that the old love must be forsaken.
+Such is the connection.

 [ 21 ] Die Erscheinung des Christus Jesus selbst ist eine tiefe mystische Tatsache und kann nur dann verstanden werden, wenn man nicht den Maßstab der Naturwissenschaft darauf anwendet.
 Wer das täte, würde dem gleichen, der eine Träne ansieht und sie nur nach dem Gesetz der Schwerkraft beurteilt, nicht als einen Ausdruck der Seele sehen will.

-[ 21 ] The appearance of Christ Jesus Himself is a profound mystical fact and can only be understood if one does not apply the standards of natural science to it.
-Anyone who did so would be like someone who looks at a tear and judges it only by the law of gravity, not wanting to see it as an expression of the soul.
+[ 21 ] The appearance of Christ Jesus himself is a profound mystical reality and can only be understood if one does not apply the standards of natural science to it.
+Anyone who did so would be like someone who looks at a tear and judges it solely by the law of gravity, refusing to see it as an expression of the soul.

 [ 22 ] Solche Dinge sind eben nur mit der Geisteswissenschaft zu erfassen.
 Deshalb unterscheidet sich das Erscheinen des Christus Jesus auf Erden von dem aller andern Religionsstifter.
 Was die andern gegeben haben, ist eine Lehre.
 Bei dem Christus Jesus kann man wirklich sagen: Fast jedes Wort, das er gesprochen hat, ist schon einmal in irgendeinem Zusammenhange gesagt worden.
 Bei dem Hermes und Buddha kommt es an auf das, was sie gesagt haben: bei dem Christus Jesus kommt es darauf an,daß er da war, daß er gelebt hat, und daß sich das Mysterium von Golgatha vollzogen hat.

-[ 22 ] Such things can only be grasped with spiritual science.
-This is why the appearance of Christ Jesus on earth differs from that of all other founders of religions.
-What the others have given is a teaching.
-With Christ Jesus, one can truly say that almost every word He spoke has been said before in some context.
-With Hermes and Buddha, it depends on what they said.
-With Christ Jesus, it depends on the fact that He was there, that He lived, and that the Mystery of Golgotha was fulfilled.
+[ 22 ] Such things can only be grasped through Spiritual Science.
+That is why the appearance of Christ Jesus on earth differs from that of all other religious founders.
+What the others gave was a doctrine.
+In the case of Christ Jesus, one can truly say: Almost every word he spoke has already been said in some context.
+With Hermes and Buddha, what matters is what they said; with Christ Jesus, what matters is that he was there, that he lived, and that the Mystery of Golgotha took place.

 [ 23 ] Wer daher ein Christ im richtigen geisteswissenschaftlichen Sinne sein will, ist es dadurch, daß er an die Gottheit des Christus Jesus selbst glaubt.
 Die ersten Jünger sagten nicht nur: Wir sind hinausgeschickt, daß wir die Worte verkünden sollen —, sondern sie sollten von seinem Dasein Zeugnis ablegen: «Wir haben die Worte selbst gehört und haben unsere Hände in seine Wunden gelegt.» Auf das Dasein kommt es an.
 Denken Sie sich bei den andern Religionen die Religionsstifter weg, Sie würden nichts dabei verlieren.
 Denken Sie sich den Christus Jesus weg — und das Christentum wäre nicht da!
 Das ist der Unterschied.
 Deshalb mögen die Menschen, wie Darwin, Strauß, Drews und so weiter noch so viel verkünden, daß man alle andern Religionslehren im Christentum wiederfinden könne, darauf kommt es nicht an; sondern darauf, daß Er da war, und daß Er das, was in den Propheten vorherverkündet war, als eine Tatsache darstellte.
 So ist das Christentum nicht Lehre, sondern Kraft.
 Wenn Sie sich auf einen andern Planeten von hier erheben könnten, würden Sie nicht nur die Erde, sondern auch den Äther- und Astralleib der Erde sehen, die geistige Erde außer der physischen; und könnten Sie auf diesem Stern durch Jahrtausende weilen, schon von der Zeit an vor dem Erscheinen des Christus Jesus, dann würden Sie gesehen haben, wie in dem Geist der Erde selber sich die Farbe des Astralleibes verändert hat dadurch, daß der Christus Jesus da war.
 Die Erde ist wirklich verändert; und die Menschen, die nach der Erscheinung des Christus Jesus leben, leben auf einer veränderten Erde und sind deshalb fähig geworden, den tiefsten Herabstieg des Geistes zu überwinden.
 Früher mußte man in die Geisteswelt erhoben werden, wenn man davon etwas wissen wollte; im Christentum ist das Mysterium selbst herabgestiegen.
 Für physische Augen war es da als historisches Ereignis.
 Die Gottheit mußte herabsteigen, um die Menschheit aus der physischen Welt wieder in die geistige hinaufzuführen.

-[ 23 ] Therefore, anyone who wants to be a Christian in the true spiritual sense is so by believing in the divinity of Christ Jesus himself.
-The first disciples did not just say, “We have been sent out to proclaim the words,” but rather, they were to bear witness to His existence: “We have heard the words ourselves and have laid our hands in His wounds.”
-It is existence that matters.
-Imagine the founders of other religions gone.
-You would not lose anything.
-Imagine Christ Jesus gone – and Christianity would not be there!
+[ 23 ] Whoever, therefore, wishes to be a Christian in the true sense of Spiritual Science is so by virtue of believing in the divinity of Christ Jesus himself.
+The first disciples did not merely say, “We have been sent out to proclaim the words”—rather, they were to bear witness to his existence: “We have heard the words ourselves and have laid our hands in his wounds.”
+It is his existence that matters.
+Imagine removing the founders from the other religions; you would lose nothing in the process.
+Take away Christ Jesus—and Christianity would not exist!
 That is the difference.
-Therefore, no matter how much people like Darwin, Strauß, Drews and so on proclaim that all other religious teachings can be found in Christianity, that is not what matters; what matters is that He was there and that He presented as a fact what was foretold in the prophets.
-Thus Christianity is not a doctrine, but a power.
-If you could rise from here to another planet, you would see not only the earth, but also the etheric and astral bodies of the earth, the spiritual earth apart from the physical; and if you could dwell on this star for thousands of years, thousands of years, even from the time before the appearance of Christ Jesus, you would have seen how the color of the astral body has changed in the spirit of the earth itself through the presence of Christ Jesus.
-The earth has truly changed, and people who live after the appearance of Christ Jesus live on a changed earth and have therefore become able to overcome the deepest descent of the spirit.
-In the past, one had to be elevated in the spiritual world if one wanted to know something about it; in Christianity, the mystery itself has descended.
-For physical eyes, it was there as a historical event.
-The deity had to descend to lead humanity out of the physical world back into the spiritual one.
+Therefore, no matter how much people like Darwin, Strauss, Drews, and so on may proclaim that all other religious teachings can be found within Christianity, that is not what matters; what matters is that He was there, and that He presented what had been foretold by the prophets as a fact.
+Thus, Christianity is not a doctrine, but a power.
+If you could rise up to another planet from here, you would see not only the Earth, but also the Earth’s etheric and astral bodies—the spiritual Earth beyond the physical one; and if you could dwell on this star for millennia, even from the time before the appearance of Christ Jesus, then you would have seen how, in the very spirit of the Earth, the color of the astral body has changed because Christ Jesus was there.
+The Earth has truly been transformed; and the people who live after the appearance of Christ Jesus live on a transformed Earth and have therefore become capable of overcoming the deepest descent of the Spirit.
+In the past, one had to be raised into the spiritual world if one wanted to know anything about it; in Christianity, the Mystery itself has descended.
+It was there as a historical event for physical eyes.
+The Deity had to descend in order to lead humanity back up from the physical world into the spiritual one.

 [ 24 ] So finden Sie das Christentum geschildert in dem reinsten Evangelium, dem Johannes-Evangelium.
 Es ist nicht nur eine Dichtung, sondern ein Lebensbuch.
 Der allein weiß, was das Johannes-Evangelium ist, der es erlebt hat; und wenn man es erlebt, kann man alles, was heute gesagt worden ist, als eigene Wahrheit verkünden.

-[ 24 ] This is how you will find Christianity described in the purest gospel, the Gospel of John.
-It is not just a work of fiction, but a book of life.
-Only he who has experienced it knows what the Gospel of John is; and when one experiences it, one can proclaim everything that has been said today as one's own truth.
+[ 24 ] This is how Christianity is portrayed in the purest Gospel, the Gospel of John.
+It is not merely a work of fiction, but a book of life.
+Only those who have experienced the Gospel of John know what it is; and when one experiences it, one can proclaim everything that has been said today as one’s own truth.

 [ 25 ] Ich möchte nun noch kurz zeigen, wie der Mensch zu den Erkenntnissen des Christentums kommen kann.

-[ 25 ] I would now like to briefly show how a person can come to the knowledge of Christianity.
+[ 25 ] I would now like to briefly show how people can come to understand the teachings of Christianity.

 [ 26 ] Unter vielen Büchern ist das Johannes-Evangelium dasjenige, das die Methoden angibt, mit deren Hilfe man die Tiefen des Christentums ergründen kann.
 Selbst als das Christentum noch nicht in der heutigen Form da war, wurde es schon in den Schulen gelehrt; so bei Dionysius dem Areopagiten, einem Schüler des Apostels Paulus.
 In den alten Zeiten war es üblich, durch die Jahrhunderte hindurch den eigentlichen Träger der Mysterien mit demselben Namen zu belegen, so daß der, welcher die Geheimnisse überkommen und sie aufgeschrieben hat, auch so genannt wurde.

-[ 26 ] Among many books, the Gospel of John is the one that indicates the methods by which one can fathom the depths of Christianity.
-Even before it took on its present form, Christianity was already being taught in schools, for example by Dionysius the Areopagite, a disciple of the Apostle Paul.
-In ancient times, it was customary to use the same name for the actual bearer of the mysteries throughout the centuries, so that the one who received the secrets and wrote them down was also called by that name.
+[ 26 ] Among many books, the Gospel of John is the one that outlines the methods by which one can fathom the depths of Christianity.
+Even before Christianity existed in its present form, it was already being taught in schools; this was the case with Dionysius the Areopagite, a disciple of the Apostle Paul.
+In ancient times, it was customary throughout the centuries to give the actual bearer of the mysteries the same name, so that the one who received the secrets and wrote them down was also called by that name.

 [ 27 ] Wer vom Standpunkt der Esoterik aus sich in die ersten Worte des Johannes-Evangeliums hinein vertieft, erlebt es, daß sie eine weckende Kraft in seinem Inneren sind.
 Dann muß man allerdings das JohannesEvangelium so anwenden, wie es ursprünglich angewendet worden ist, und man muß die Geduld haben, immer wieder die ersten Sätze des Johannes-Evangeliums als seinen Meditationsstoff zu nehmen und sie jeden Morgen an seiner Seele vorüberziehen lassen.
 Dann ist das eine Kraft, die tief in unserer Seele verborgene Kräfte herausholt.
 Allerdings muß man eine richtige Übersetzung dafür haben.
 Sie müssen ungefähr an deutschen Wortcharakteren ausdrücken, was wirklich im Urtext dastand.
 In einer möglichst richtigen Übersetzung möchte ich Ihnen anführen, daß charakteristisch in den Worten das eigentliche Geistesleben des Johannes-Evangeliums angegeben wird:

-[ 27 ] From the point of view of esotericism, when you delve into the first words of the Gospel of John, you experience them as an awakening power within you.
-Then, however, one must apply the Gospel of John as it was originally intended to be used, and one must have the patience to take the first sentences of the Gospel of John as one's meditation material again and again, and to let them pass over one's soul every morning.
-Then it is a power that draws out hidden forces deep within our soul.
-However, one must have the right translation for it.
-They must express approximately in German word characters what was really in the original text.
-In a translation that is as correct as possible, I would like to show you that the actual spiritual life of the Gospel of John is characteristically expressed in the words:
+[ 27 ] Anyone who, from an esoteric perspective, immerses themselves in the opening words of the Gospel of John will find that they possess an awakening power within.
+However, one must then apply the Gospel of John as it was originally intended, and one must have the patience to repeatedly take the opening sentences of the Gospel of John as material for meditation and let them pass through one’s soul each morning.
+Then this becomes a force that draws out powers hidden deep within our soul.
+However, one must have an accurate translation for this.
+It must express, through the characteristics of the German words, what was actually written in the original text.
+In a translation as accurate as possible, I would like to point out to you that the true spiritual life of the Gospel of John is revealed in the very character of the words:

 «Im Urbeginne war das Wort, und das Wort war bei Gott, und ein Gott war das Wort.